 ● Location of specific areas such as ponds, bird hides and bunds

 Immediately after drawing the plan, you can start identifying the areas with markers for planting and fencing.

 It takes careful planning also in preparing your property for the restoration.
 There are the steps you need to undertake in order to prepare your property:

 – Keep track of the weeds just outside your wetland that has the potential to re-infest it (ex. large grey willow)

 – Determine or prioritize where to start.
 If possible consult an expert of plant pest, including weed control strategy and advices of methods

 – Use weed control measures if the infestation is heavy

 – Spray the grass one month before planting

-It is best to consult with experts on what type of plants to use on your wetland restoration, where to plant it, and how many plants are needed.
+It is best to consult with experts on what type of plants to use, where to plant it, and how many plants needed.
 Wetland restoration experts such as Rural Design can assist landowners in their concept plan and in the planting implementation to ensure wetland sustainability.